ok11/esphome-external-components/README.md

 To maintain synchronization, you need a mechanism to bring your WoleixIR component to the same *default* state.
 I have automated this at the Home Assistant level by controlling the device through a smart socket.
 The reconciliation process works as follows:

-- The reset button (a `binary_sensor`) is clicked (actually a long press of 3 seconds to avoid accidental resets), which initiates:
+- An external reset button (a `binary_sensor`) is clicked (actually a long press of 3 seconds to avoid accidental resets), which initiates:
   - Sending a power OFF command to Woleix if it is currently on
   - After a 30-second delay (according to the user's manual), a Home Assistant automation switches off the smart socket
   - After another 30-second delay, the smart socket is powered back on